appsmithorg/appsmith-docs/README.md

 Today when we need an internal app, our choices are limited to

-* Invest weeks of time building it from scratch and fighting with HTML/CSS
+* Investing weeks building it from scratch and fighting with HTML/CSS
-* Getting started with an admin panel and invest even more time customising it
+* Getting started with an admin panel and invest even more time customizing it

 Appsmith bridges the gap between [getting started](quick-start.md) super quickly and making customisations super easy!
 The best part?